Learn Raspberry Pi Web Interface Guide

 MIDI Mapping

-MIDI map parameter controls by clicking the MIDI port icon, Enable MIDI Mapping, in the upper left above the parameter list, clicking on the appropriate parameter control and then sending a MIDI value from a connected device.
+You can configure paramete MIDI Mapping by clicking the Enable MIDI Mapping icon in the upper left above the parameter list.
+After clicking this icon, each parameter will get a purple hue to indicate that MIDI Mapping mode is active.
+To create a mapping, click on the parameter you wish to map and then send a MIDI value from a connected MIDI device.
 The device must be connected to the MIDI input in the graph editor for mapping to work.
 Click the MIDI port icon again to Disable MIDI Mapping in the interface.
-A little indicator icon appears next to the parameter name for any MIDI mapped parameter.
+Once a mapping has been created, an indicator icon appears next to the parameter name for any MIDI mapped parameter.
 The mapping for a specific parameter can be removed via the Clear MIDI Mapping entry in the action menu to the right of the parameter.

 Metadata